bjmdigital/blokki/README.md

    ```sh
    npm install
    ```
 5. Install composer dependencies, this will create the `vendor` directory and the `autoload.php` file.
    ```sh
    composer update
    ```

 ### Development

-1. While developing you may use the watcher by using the command:
+1. While developing you may use the file watcher by using the command:
    ```sh
    npm run start
    ```